Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	2. Add a move to the top button for quickly browsing to the latest -- finished
+	3. After publish a new announce auto move to the top -- finished
 	# Changed
 	1. Rewrite index generating rule in publish function to ensure no id duplicate -- finished